99banana/newweather/README.md

 I am currently using the closed-source canvasJS graph library.
 Something else open source with similar functionality would be appreciated if you know of one.

+**A note about environments**
+When trying to get deployed on vercel, The vercel bot added environments.
+These are still active, but VERY broken.
+Use them at your own risk.

 ## License

 All files included in this repository are licensed under the MPL-2.0 except for the files listed below: